GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/bounties/bounties.md

 ## Farming Information

+!!! warning "Work In Progress"

 ??? note "Overview"

+    === "Basics"

         - There are a handful of well-established farming loops depending on your team's power level and Abyss progression.
         - To reset a bounty you need to:
             - Wheel-in-place to the node where the bounty first unlocks or later
             - Return to the Guild > Requests > Bounties in order for the bounty to show up.
         - It is strongly recommend you do a little each day as part of your daily routine versus long marathon sessions.
         - It costs 45,000 points (40,500 with no ore) to buy out the respawning items in the shop every month.

-??? note "Scorpion Lady + Minotaur (460 Bounty Medals)"

-    - Most straight forward loop as both bounties are located right next to their Harkens in A1 at F2 and F5, respectively.
-    - Morgus ATK contract can be run safely if the MC is put in the backrow.
-This allows you to kill both in 1 round depending on your team's power level.
-However, you can be ambushed with it active.
+    === "Other Notes"

         - It's possible to farm a specific bounty by cursed wheeling in place, typically to Triumphant Return
         - There is no limit to the number of Bounty Medals you can farm
         - It's possible for bounty monsters to spawn as a relic version.
 Note that relic monsters can only spawn in the first row
         - It costs 45,000 points (40,500 with no ore) to buy out the respawning items in the shop every month.
         - It's recommended to farm Veigar as he is always in a set location close to a Harken and easier to deal with than some other bounties.
 Alternatively, you can farm Peerless Scorpionesses.

+??? note "Scorpion Lady + Minotaur (460 Bounty Medals)"

+    - Most straight forward loop as both bounties are located right next to their Harkens in A1 at F2 and F5, respectively.
+    - Morgus ATK contract can be run safely if the MC is put in the backrow.
+This allows you to kill both in 1 round depending on your team's power level.
+However, you can be ambushed with it active.